serokell/blog-posts/Alex and Happy Part 1/article.md

                   Int64)       -- bytes consumed so far
 ```

 Let's create our `tokId` function.
-We do so by inserting this definition at the bottom of the file.
+We do so by inserting this definition at the bottom part of the file.
 Here I placed `Token` as an anchor as a suggestion where you can put the new functions.

 ```haskell